FWDekker/fo4vr-modlist/README.md

 # 3 Configuration<a name="configuration"></a> <small><sup>[top ▲](#toc)</sup></small>
 You should now have the required software.
 Before you install mods, there's some settings to tweak.
-These settings relate to stability, visual quality, and performance.
+These settings relate to stability, visual quality, performance, and general gameplay.

-> [!NOTE]
-> Even if you skip these steps, at least launch the game once.
-> This will set up important files and registry entries.

-We start by navigating a few settings menus ([Section 3.1](#basic-configuration)), and then we do some more detailed adjustments using INI configuration ([Section 3.2](#ini-configuration)).
+We start by navigating a few settings menus ([Section 3.1](#basic-configuration)) and then we do some more detailed adjustments using INI configuration ([Section 3.2](#ini-configuration)).

 ## 3.1 Basic configuration<a name="basic-configuration"></a> <small><sup>[up ▲](#configuration)</sup></small>